 In the UK, Meril hired a team led by Kirkland & Ellis partners Katie Coltart and Daniel Lim.
 Kirkland & Ellis won the work through a pitch.
 Other law firms involved for Meril are Gide Loyrette Nouel in France and Gorrissen Federspiel in Denmark.

-Wuesthoff & Wuesthoff (Munich): Bernard Thum; associate: Jonas Weickert (both patent attorneys)
+Wuesthoff & Wuesthoff (Munich): Bernhard Thum; associate: Jonas Weickert (both patent attorneys)

 For Meril Life Sciences